-This Fellowship is named in memory of Dr John Colebatch AO (1909 - 2005), to mark his contribution to the work of Cancer Council Victoria and his pioneering work in the field of paediatric haematology and clinical trial practice in Australia.
-The Fellowship has been made possible through funding provided by the Reg Geary Estate.
+This fellowship is named in memory of Dr John Colebatch AO (1909 – 2005), to mark his contribution to the work of Cancer Council Victoria and his pioneering work in the field of paediatric haematology and clinical trial practice in Australia.

-The Fellowship is available for a period of five years, commencing in early 2014, or as soon as possible thereafter, at a Victorian Hospital, University or Medical Research Institute.
+The Fellowship is available for a period of five years, commencing in early 2020, or as soon as possible thereafter, at a Victorian hospital, university or medical research institute.

-Applicants must be Australian citizens, or be graduates from overseas with permanent Australian resident status.
+- An Australian citizen or a graduate from overseas with permanent Australian resident status.

-Applicants need to have the explicit support of an appropriate host Victorian research institution for both their candidacy and their proposed research program.
-It's also essential that the candidate will have arranged for a mentor, under whose guidance the research program proposed will be conducted.
+Applicants need to have the explicit support of an appropriate administering Victorian research institution for both their candidacy and their proposed research program.
+It is also essential that the candidate has a mentor arranged, under whose guidance the proposed research program will be conducted.
 The mentor will need to be a senior figure in cancer research.

-The host institute will be required to provide the Fellow with at least 50% protected time for the research project (protected from clinical and administrative duties).
+The administering institute will be required to provide the Fellow with at least 50% protected time for the research project (protected from clinical and administrative duties).

-The host institution is required to enter into a funding agreement with Cancer Council Victoria.
-The conditions in the agreement will cover the standard research contract areas including acknowledgment, intellectual property, reporting requirements etc. Payments will be made quarterly in advance to the host institution.
+The administering institution is required to enter into a funding agreement with Cancer Council Victoria.
+The conditions in the agreement will cover the standard research contract areas including acknowledgment, intellectual property and reporting requirements.
+Payments will be made quarterly in advance to the administering institution.

 Applications will be assessed against the following selection criteria: